seanieboi/assignment1/README.md

  + Filtered games on the homepage to allow the user to see new releases
  + Carosal to show user special offers etc..
  + View App on Mobile Device
+ + Full validation on contact us form to help the user not make mistakes

 ###Installation requirements.